-This is a free, easy granny pattern for a crochet square that is a variation on the classic crochet granny square.
-It uses the same first two rounds as a basic granny square, then it is finished with two more rounds of single crochet stitches.
+This easy granny square pattern is a variation on the classic crochet granny square.
+It uses the same first two rounds as a basic granny square, then you finish it with two more rounds of single crochet stitches.

-The result is a four-round square that is just slightly smaller than a classic four-round granny square.
-The variation is very easy to accomplish and creates a different style from the basic granny square.
-This gives you more options for your designs even if you're a beginner to crochet.
+You end up a four-round square that's a bit smaller than a classic four-round granny square.
+The variation is easy and creates a different style from the basic granny square, giving you more options for your designs even if crochet is new to you.

 01 of 06